 Three Reasons to Choose Yoga Teacher Training in India

-Becoming a Teacher of Yoga is a life-changing resolution that allows you to bestow the gifts of this ancient science of life to others.
+Becoming a Teacher of Yoga is a life-changing resolution that allows you to bestow the gifts of this ancient science to others.
 An accredited and established institution will encourage you to face your true self and provide you with the opportunity for deep self-improvement and self-discovery.
-Besides the knowledge, proficiency and physical ability achieved, the friendships created from an international community of like-minded souls will last a lifetime.
-A yoga course anywhere in the world would guarantee these experiences.
-But there are some unique reasons to choose yoga teacher training in India.
+Apart from the knowledge, proficiency and physical ability you will achieve, the friendships that form within an international community of like-minded souls will last a lifetime.
+Yoga schools can be found all over the world and a good one would guarantee these genuine experiences.
+But there are some pretty unique reasons to choose yoga teacher training in India itself.

 1India is Cost Effective

-Bargaining is common in Indian marketplaces and a myriad of souvenirs, trinkets, handicrafts, clothing and more can be purchased at rock-bottom prices.
+A myriad of souvenirs, trinkets, handicrafts, clothing and more can be purchased at rock-bottom prices.
+What’s more, bargaining for these is common in Indian marketplaces.
 Entrance fees into forts, palaces, temples and spiritual sites (which are imperative for seekers of the divine) are relatively reasonable.
 For instance, a ticket to enter the Taj Mahal, easily the most expensive attraction in the country, costs about US$15.00.
 Food is delightfully inexpensive; a thali (a meal with a set menu consisting of soup, rice, breads, vegetables, curries and dessert) can be enjoyed for as little as US$2.00.
-Furthermore, the extensive and far-reaching transportation network offers several different options in the form of buses, trains, rickshaws, taxis, etc. and are extremely low-priced, in addition to being an adventure in itself.
+Furthermore, the extensive and far-reaching transportation network offers several different options in the form of buses, trains, rickshaws, taxis, etc. They are extremely low-priced, in addition to being an adventure in itself!

 2India offers the Authentic Yoga